demouser978/ksphere-demo-public/README.md

 ### Konvoy

-Then, deploy a Konvoy cluster on AWS from Kommander, with 10 workers of the default instance type (`t3.xlarge`).
-You can also deploy a Konvoy cluster using the CLI and add it on Kommander.
-Currently, the demo doesn't leverage any Kommander features.
+Then, deploy a Konvoy cluster (version `1.3.0`) on AWS using the CLI.

 When the Konvoy cluster is ready, from the Konvoy UI, click on `Download kubeconfig` and replace the content of your `~/.kube/config` file with the content of the file you've just downloaded.